 - But after the cross, Jesus restored Peter even after he denied Him 3 times (John 21:13-21)

-- On the CROSS, the law was abolished and now both Jew and Gentile can be saved by grace through faith in Christ without the works of law
+- On the CROSS, the law was fulfilled and now both Jew and Gentile can be saved by grace through faith in Christ without the works of law.
+(Unbelievers are still under the law and its wrath).

 - Ephesians 2:8-16